Pan American Team Chess Championship: Other international team tournaments in the Americas

 Team chess events are currently part of the program at the Central American Games, and have sometimes been part of the Bolivarian Games, most recently in 2013.

 Mar del Plata hosted a South American Team Chess Championship in 1989 won by Argentina, and a Mercosur Olympiad in 2009 won by Brazil.

 A Central American and Caribbean Team Chess Championship was held annually from 1963 to 1975.
 Previously, the same name had been given to a team chess tournament held as a side event at the 1938 Central American and Caribbean Games in Panama City, which was won by Cuba.
+The 1946 Central American and Caribbean Games in Barranquilla also featured a team chess side event, also won by Cuba.

 A Central American Team Chess Championship has been held annually since 2011.
 A tournament by the same name had previously been contested four times from 1946 to 1953.